Dr. Bhau Daji Lad Museum

-Dr. Bhau Daji Lad Museum is the oldest museum in Mumbai.
-Situated in the vicinity of Byculla Zoo, Byculla East, it was originally established in 1855 as a treasure house of the decorative and industrial arts, and was later renamed in honour of Dr. Bhau Daji Lad.
+The Dr. Bhau Daji Lad Museum is a museum dedicated to the history, art and culture, of Mumbai, India.
+It is the oldest museum in the city.
+It is situated in the vicinity of the Byculla Zoo, in the suburb of Byculla East.

+It was originally established in 1855 as a treasure house of the decorative and industrial arts, and was later renamed in 1975 in honour of Dr. Bhau Daji Lad.

 History

+India’s “art manufactures” were widely praised when shown at international exhibitions—starting with the Great Exhibition of 1851 in London.
+Duplicates of the works from the former Bombay Presidency intended for display at international great exhibitions were put on public display in a new permanent space, named the Government Central Museum of Natural History, Economy, Geology, Industry and Arts.

-Lord Elphinstone established the Central Museum of Natural History, Economy, Geology, Industry and Arts, the first museum in Bombay in 1855; George Buist took the major initiative for its inception.
-In 1857, it was closed to the public and its collection was shifted to the Town Hall.
+In 1848, the first museum committee was formed under the guidance of John Elphinstone and the Central Museum of Natural History, Economy, Geology, Industry and Arts, the first museum in Bombay, was officially opened in 1856.
+George Buist, the first curator of the museum, took the major initiative for its inception.
+In 1857, it was closed to the public and its collection was shifted to the Town Hall, now the Asiatic Society Mumbai.

 In 1858, George Birdwood was appointed curator of the museum.
 Soon, a committee was formed, comprising him, Bhau Daji Lad and Jaganath Shunkerseth to raise money for construction of a new building for the museum.
 The foundation of the new building was laid in 1862.
 It was built with the patronage of many wealthy Indian businessmen and philanthropists like David Sassoon, Sir Jamsetjee Jejeebhoy and Jaganath Shunkerseth.

 The construction of the present building in Jijamata Udyan in Byculla started in 1862 and was completed in 1871.
 The museum was opened on 2 May 1872 as The Victoria and Albert Museum, Bombay.
 A little more than a hundred years later, on 1 November 1975, the museum was renamed the Dr. Bhau Daji Lad Museum in honour of the man whose vision and dedication enabled its establishment.
-Dr. Bhau Daji Lad was the first Indian Sheriff of Mumbai, a philanthropist, historian, physician, surgeon and secretary of the Museum Committee when it was first instituted.
+Bhau Daji Lad was the first Indian Sheriff of Mumbai, a philanthropist, historian, physician, surgeon and secretary of the Museum Committee when it was first instituted.